 LIWP plays an important role in ensuring that all Californians have the opportunity to benefit from the State’s Climate Investments and program services.
 LIWP also helps cushion the impact of climate change on vulnerable communities, making it more affordable for low-income households to keep their homes cool and comfortable at a lower cost – whether through energy efficient air conditioning or improved insulation – and protect children and seniors from the health impacts of higher temperatures.
 And, as many low-income Californians are already struggling to make ends meet – and spending a higher proportion of their income on housing than ever before – LIWP can help by lowering utility bills and freeing up limited disposable income for other critical expenses.

-The new LIWP Farmworker Housing Component will focus on the direct installation of energy efficiency measures and solar PV systems for farmworker households.
-The Farmworker Housing Component will provide services across 12 counties with the highest farmworker populations.
-Two administrators will be identified through a competitive procurement, with contract awards scheduled to be made in Spring 2019.
+The new LIWP Farmworker Housing Component focuses on the direct installation of energy efficiency measures and solar PV systems for farmworker households.
+The Farmworker Housing Component provides services across 12 counties with the highest farmworker populations.

 View Farmworker Housing Component